catllian/cse15l-lab-reports/labreport2.md

   }
 ```
 * No-failure test: This test uses an array with two values: 1.0, 2.0.
 It checks if the `averageWithoutLowest()` method can correctly
-calculate the average of unique double values of an array.
+calculate the average when there are unique double values in the array.
 In this case, the average without lowest value should be 2.0.
 ```
 @Test
   public void testAverageWithoutLowest2() {